Kernix13/beginner-git-commands/ADVANCED_GIT.md

 1. Add a _Title_ and _Description_ about your issue
 1. **Note**: You can take a screenshot and add it to your issue by copying it and then paste or drag it into the description field.
 1. You can also add _Labels_ by clicking on the gear icon next to labels and checking the ones you want.
+1. You can also add _Assignees_ to review your issue.
-1. Then click the _Submit_ new issue button
+1. Then click the _Submit new issue_ button

 If you click back on the issues tab you will see your issue and any other open issues.
 Pay attention to the `#` next to your issue title.
 That same number will appear in the address bar when you click into your issue.
 That is the issue number.

+### Closing an issue

 - Issues are _Open_ until they are resolved/closed
 - Issues are _Closed_ when the person who owns the repo or who created the issue closes the issue.

-### Closing an issue

-When you make a change to a file in regards to an issue, add the issue `#` in your commit title, e.g.: `Making change as per issue #3`
+When you make a change to a file in regards to an issue, add the issue `#` in your commit title, e.g.: `Making change as per issue #123`

 When you go back into that issue you should see the commit that references the issue.
 If you are done click the _Close_ issue button.
-But there are also keywords that will automatically close an issue and the main one is **_fixes_**.
+There are also keywords that will automatically close an issue and the main one is **_fixes_**.

-So if you add the "`fixes`" keyword in your commit title it will close the issue AUTOMATICALLY: `This fixes #3`.
+So if you add the "`fixes`" keyword in your commit title it will close the issue AUTOMATICALLY: `This fixes #123`.

 When you do that you will get a commit `#` for the closed issue.
 If you grab that commit hash from the url for the commit that closed an issue, you can create another issue and paste the hash into the description field.
 That will automatically create a link to that commit (Huh?)